The 7 Best Cities to Live in 2026

 Best city for retirees and downsizers: Sarasota, FL

 Healthcare access is another major draw.
-Facilities like Sarasota Memorial Hospital and nearby specialty clinics provide access to high-quality care, a priority for older residents.
+Facilities like the Sarasota Memorial Hospital and nearby specialty clinics provide access to high-quality care, a priority for older residents.

 Lifestyle plays a big role, too.
 Gulf Coast beaches, year-round outdoor activities, and a vibrant arts and cultural scene support an active, social retirement.
 Add in Florida’s lack of state income tax and retiree-friendly tax policies, and it’s easy to see why Sarasota continues to attract retirees and downsizers in 2026.